01binary/zeroweb/src/articles/360-video-pipeline.md

 ## de-noising

-The second transcoding pass applies de-noising and downsamples to `4K`.
+The second transcoding pass applies de-noising and down-samples to `4K`.
 [Red Giant Denoiser III](https://www.redgiant.com/products/magic-bullet-denoiser) has a built-in re-sharpening pass.
 [Neat Video Reduce Noise](https://www.neatvideo.com/) and [Boris FX VR Sharpen](https://borisfx.com/effects/continuum-vr-sharpen-1/) can also be combined to the same effect.

 - When using the **Denoiser III** plug-in, I often turn off the re-sharpening pass and set other settings lower to reduce noise on light halos and make everything look smoother without increasing noise.
 If the lighting at the performance was bright enough I can usually get away with a small amount of re-sharpening.
 - When using the **Neat Video** plug-in, I select an area with the most noise and use the automatic profile analysis to let the plug-in decide what to do.
 The results are always great, although this plug-in often takes more time to process than Denoiser III.
 When possible, I apply a re-sharpening pass with **Boris FX VR Sharpen**.